-Any additional limits to inspection Access throughout the property was restricted due to floor coverings.
-No access was gained to any sub floor areas.
-There are no fixed crawl boards to the roof void areas.
+Any additional limits to inspection Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Stored items (particularly in cupboards) have not been moved.
+There are no fixed crawl boards to the roof space areas.
 Roof space inspection was limited to head and shoulders.
 All properties built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
-It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask a specialist to undertake an appropriate test.
+It is beyond the scope of this inspection to test for

+Any additional limits to inspection asbestos and future occupants should be advised that if they have any concerns then they should ask a specialist to undertake an appropriate test.
 We have not made checks to ascertain whether the property lies within a Radon area.
 Further advice could be sought from UK Radon.
 We have not been able to ascertain whether safety glass has been installed to glazing where required.
 No checks have been made with regard to flood risk.
 We have not carried out an inspection for Japanese Knotweed or other invasive plant species and unless otherwise stated for the purposes of this report we have assumed that there is no Japanese Knotweed or other invasive plant species within the boundaries of the property or in neighbouring properties.
 The identification of Japanese Knotweed or other invasive plant species should be made by a Specialist Contractor.